planetruby/conferences/README.md

 Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks.

-NOTE: A calendar page ([CALENDAR.md](CALENDAR.md)) gets auto-generated from the awesome-events page listing conferences sorted by year and month.
+NOTE: A calendar page ([CALENDAR.md](CALENDAR.md)) gets auto-generated from this page listing conferences sorted by year and month.

 - [World](#world)